Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 What Happens When You Paint Over Grease?

 Paint doesn't stick to grease, at least long term.
-If you paint over grease, the paint is likely to crack and peel because it's unable to form a bond with the wood underneath.
+If you paint over grease, the paint is likely to eventually crack and peel because it's unable to form a bond with the wood underneath.
 Cooking grease is oily too and most water-based paints won't stick to it, which can lead to fish-eye and other problems while painting.
 Cooking grease can also bleed through paint and leave noticeable stains in your finish.
 The stains show through paint as brown spots.

-Choose the Right Cleaner for Your Cabinets
+Choosing the Right Cleaner for Your Cabinets

 My Favorite Cleaner for Cabinet Painting

 The best degreaser for kitchen cabinets that I use on my painting projects is Krud Kutter Orginal in the spray bottle.
 I used Krud Kutter to clean cabinets once that were covered in layers of nasty grease.
 The doors were so greasy that I had to wear gloves when handling them.
 I had to reapply the cleaner several times and scrub with stripping pads, but it removed all of the grease and restored the surface, and the paint finish turned out flawless without any contamination problems.
 I definitely recommend that cleaner if you're dealing with a lot of grease and grime.

 If your cabinets aren't super greasy, Dirtex powder cleaner works great too for removing dirt and other contaminants.
 Dirtex works on grease, but not heavy layers of grease.
 I also like it because it doesn't leave problematic surface residue all over like TSP does.
 This cleaner is very inexpensive and a good paint prep cleaner for wood.

 Cleaning Painted and Unpainted Cabinets